awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 run_demo if $PROGRAM_NAME == __FILE__
 ```

-The second way that AWS SDK for Ruby \- Version 3 can upload an object uses the `#put` method of `Aws::S3::Object`\.
+The second way that the AWS SDK for Ruby \- Version 3 can upload an object uses the `#put` method of `Aws::S3::Object`\.
 This is useful if the object is a string or an I/O object that is not a file on disk\.
 To use this method:

 1. Create an instance of the `Aws::S3::Resource` class\.